 - ULEC 2320 Aesthetics or another designated course in aesthetics

-Students interested in studying visual arts may also choose the Arts in Context concentration, where they can combine study of the visual arts with a liberal arts subject.
-For example, a student can fine art combined with arts criticism and journalism by taking courses in Literary Studies.
-Other majors and minors such as Psychology, Urban Studies, and Social Inquiry also can provide wider contexts for visual art studies.
+Students interested in studying visual arts can also choose the Arts in Context concentration, in which they can combine study of the visual arts with study of a liberal arts subject.
+For example, a student can study fine art combined with art criticism and journalism by taking courses in Literary Studies.
+Other majors and minors, such as Psychology, Urban Studies, and Social Inquiry, can also provide wider contexts for visual art studies.

 Minor in Visual Studies

-- One introductory course (LARS 2216 Introduction to Art History and Visual Studies; LCST 2120 Cultural Studies; PLVS 2500 Introduction to Visual Culture)
+- One introductory course (LARS 2216 Introduction to Art History and Visual Studies, LCST 2120 Cultural Studies, or PLVS 2500 Introduction to Visual Culture)

-- One course in methodology or theory (examples include LARS 3155 Methods of Art History; PLAH 4098 Theories of Avant-Garde; LCST 4460 Cultural Criticism; LCST 4457 Current Controversies in Critical Theory; LCST 3411 Cultural Studies)
+- One course in methodology or theory (e.g., LARS 3155 Methods of Art History, PLAH 4098 Theories of Avant-Garde, LCST 4460 Cultural Criticism, LCST 4457 Current Controversies in Critical Theory, or LCST 3411 Cultural Studies)

-- Three electives in art history and visual studies (including media studies and film; and LINA courses), listed or approved by the Coordinator, at least two of which must be 3000 level or above.
-At least one of these electives must be a course that takes a global perspective.
+- Three electives in art history and visual studies (including media studies and film and LINA courses), listed or approved by the coordinator, at least two of which must be at the 3000 level or above.
+At least one of these electives must be a course with a global perspective.